MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 > [!div class="mx-imgBorder"]
 > ![Set up a Recurrence trigger.](media/capacity2.png "Set up a Recurrence trigger")

-Next, we'll need to initialize five variables as detailed below:
+Next, we need to initialize five variables as detailed below:

 - **SPN-Id** – This is your service principal ClientID.
-It will be used later to perform the authentication in a service principal context.
+It's used later to perform the authentication in a service principal context.
 If you're using username/password context, you can skip this variable.
 - **DBCapacity** – This is a Float variable for the consumed database capacity in megabytes.
 - **FileCapacity** – This is a Float variable for the consumed file capacity in megabytes.
 - **LogCapacity** – This is a Float variable for the consumed log capacity in megabytes.
-- **SimplifiedEnvironmentArray-Init** – This is an Array variable that we'll populate with a few environment properties.
+- **SimplifiedEnvironmentArray-Init** – This is an array variable that we populate with a few environment properties.
 This drastically simplifies the final HTML table report output.

 > [!div class="mx-imgBorder"]
 > ![Create five variables.](media/capacity3.png "Create five variables")

-Next we'll authenticate with Microsoft Microsoft Entra and retrieve a token for calling the Power Platform API.
+Next, we authenticate with Microsoft Microsoft Entra and retrieve a token for calling the Power Platform API.
 If you haven’t completed your Microsoft Entra setup, see [Authentication - legacy](programmability-authentication.md).

 In this tutorial, we're using a key vault to store our service principal secret value.
 In this way, an IT administrator can make this value securely available for your workflow.
 This is then populated in the POST call to Microsoft Entra to retrieve the token.